Startup Alley at TechCrunch Disrupt 2021 is filling up fast. Apply today. – TechCrunch

 “Disrupt is a great avenue to network with potential investors.
 It carries a lot of street cred and talking about our CEO’s experience pitching in Startup Alley helps us make those connections and start important conversations.” — Jessica McLean, Director of Marketing and Communications, Infinite-Compute.

 You’ll also have a shot to be featured in one of the many Startup Alley Crawls.
-Every tech category will have its own 1-hour crawl.
+Every tech category will have its own one-hour crawl.
 The TechCrunch team will interview a select number of exhibiting founders within each category live from the Disrupt stage.

-You just might be one of only two exhibiting startups chosen as a Startup Battlefield Wild Card select.
+But wait, there’s more.
+You just might be one of only two exhibiting startups chosen as a Startup Battlefield Wild Card selection.
 The TechCrunch editorial team makes that call, and the anointed ones will participate in the legendary Startup Battlefield pitch competition for a chance to win the $100,000 prize.
 Win or lose, Startup Battlefield is a solid launchpad.

 And here’s a big reason not only to exhibit, but to get your Startup Alley pass ASAP.
 TechCrunch will choose 50 exhibiting startups to participate in Startup Alley+.
 That cohort will see benefits kick in at TC Early Stage in July — before Disrupt even begins.
 We’re talking founder masterclasses, pitch-offs at Extra Crunch Live and very warm introductions to top, relevant investors.

 TechCrunch Disrupt 2021 takes place on September 21-23.
 Push those envelopes, break those boundaries and don’t miss your chance to exhibit in Startup Alley.
-Don’t forget: tickets are limited this year and the early bird price ends on May 13 at 11:59 p.m.
+Don’t forget: Tickets are limited this year and the early-bird price ends on May 13 at 11:59 p.m.
 (PDT).

 Is your company interested in sponsoring or exhibiting at Disrupt 2021?
 Contact our sponsorship sales team by filling out this form.